Understanding Eating Disorders

 - Constant feeling of being cold

-Anorexia can be extremely difficult to treat and cure rates are not impressive.
+Anorexia can be extremely difficult to treat and recovery rates are not impressive.
 Still, there are a number of treatment options available including full hospital inpatient treatment programs, partial inpatient/outpatient programs, residential treatment, various types of psychotherapy including ACT (Acceptance and Commitment Therapy), CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy), Evidence-Based Treatment, Family-Based Treatment, IPT (Interpersonal Psychotherapy) and Psychodynamic Therapy.

 What is Bulimia Nervosa?